6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Potential Use Cases

+The primary healthcare challenges confronting the global population encompass a growing elderly demographic, escalating healthcare expenditures, and a substantial mortality rate stemming from chronic ailments \cite{akbar2018modelling, catarinucci2015iot}.
+Notably, in nations such as the United States, Germany, the United Kingdom, France, Switzerland, Japan, and Australia, life expectancy has risen to 79.3 years, 81 years, 81.2 years, 82.4 years, 83.4 years, 83.7 years, and 82.8 years, respectively.
+This upward trajectory in life expectancy is expected to exert significant pressure on existing healthcare systems and concomitantly elevate healthcare costs.

+Furthermore, a substantial portion of the population dies from fatal and chronic diseases including hypertension, cardiovascular disease, diabetes, and asthma.
+Empirical investigations have unveiled that the impact of these maladies can be mitigated when detected in their nascent stages.
+To realize this objective, forthcoming healthcare systems must transform, leveraging digital and communication technologies to facilitate proactive wellness through early detection and continuous monitoring services.
+It is estimated that the demand for remote healthcare monitoring services will burgeon to 761 million by the year 2025~\cite{kumar2020novel, zhu2019smart}.
+This underscores the imperative for advancing healthcare infrastructure and technology to address the burgeoning healthcare needs of an aging and chronically ill population while containing costs.

-These services will extend from monitoring to telemedicine solutions like remote real-time surgery etc. The existing 5G spectrum has started its role in remote healthcare; however, the use cases like remote surgeries, intensive health monitoring in an elderly care center where each person is equipped with enormous biomedical sensors, and remote healthcare for thousands of soldiers in battle-fields require ubiquitous health monitoring with high data rates in Gbps and Tbps, and ultra-low throughput to accommodate real-time solutions.
-In this context, 6G networks are capable to revolutionize remote healthcare by reducing time and space obstructions \cite{zhang2018towards}.
-6G’s technological enhancements will showcase the eHealth applications using technological revolutions like mobile edge computing, AI, fog, and cloud computing.
+Smart healthcare services will encompass a broad spectrum of functionalities, ranging from continuous monitoring to advanced telemedicine solutions, such as real-time remote surgical procedures.
+While the current 5G spectrum has initiated its role in enhancing remote healthcare capabilities, certain demanding scenarios, such as remote surgeries, comprehensive health monitoring within elderly care facilities equipped with an array of extensive biomedical sensors, and the provision of remote healthcare services to numerous soldiers on battlefields, necessitate ubiquitous health monitoring characterized by ultra-high data rates measured in gigabits per second (Gbps) and terabits per second (Tbps), as well as ultra-low latency to support real-time solutions.
+In this context, 6G networks stand poised to revolutionize remote healthcare by surmounting the limitations of time and space\cite{zhang2018towards}.

+The technological advancements inherent to 6G networks will usher in a new era for eHealth applications, harnessing groundbreaking technologies such as mobile edge computing, artificial intelligence (AI), fog computing, and cloud computing.

 Figure \ref{Figure:SmartH} shows a typical remote patient monitoring system for hospitals where patients, nurses, and medical devices are equipped with various healthcare sensors, and the monitoring data is sent to the Internet and cloud computing architectures for further processing.
 The doctors can see the different results online and can monitor and diagnose the patients in real-time from any remote location.